fostermadeco/development-standard/README.md

 Because this set up uses Vagrant’s Ansible provisioner, the full power of Ansible to use to add any additional project-specific requirements — feel free to modify `provision.yml` as much as you wish.
 However, if you feel that the addition would be useful in other projects, consider contributing it to the internal Ansible roles repo.

+## Provisioning

+If a change is made to the configuration file, the provisioner can be run with the command `vagrant provision`.

+The provisioner can also be triggered with the ansible playbook command.
+The `--tags` flag can be used to allow you to run a specific part of the configuration, rather than running through the entire provisioning process.

+`ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory ansible/provision.yml --tags "php_modules"`

 ## Etc.

 Because the private IP addresses for dev boxes will now be under source control, there is an internal registry of dev hostnames and addresses.
 This is currently just a Google spreadsheet (https://docs.google.com/spreadsheets/d/1muC1u3OhrVKdCSPz-BC3NtK0I2HvWWhJ5gV9MgBEmSk), but it may become something more fancy in the future.
 The addresses start at 192.168.202.101, so pre-existing conflicts should be minimal.